intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 the length of the reference list L1.
 These two numbers must be less than or equal to the :cpp:member:`mfxInfoMFX::NumRefFrame` parameter during encoding initialization.

-The application can instruct the oneVPL encoder to use or not use certain reference frames.
+The application can instruct the |vpl_short_name| encoder to use or not use certain reference frames.
 To do this, there is a prerequisite that the application uniquely identify each input frame by setting the :cpp:member:`mfxFrameData::FrameOrder` parameter.
 The application then specifies the preferred reference frame list